SarthakHa/VaccineGuidecuHacking/README.md

-# Vaccine Guide
+# Guide Vaccine

 While COVID-19 cases continue to rise all over the globe, many of us have grown tired of staying inside and not seeing our friends.
 Luckily, with recent medical advancements governments are starting to distribute vaccines that will reduce the spread of the virus.
 However, for large countries, such as Canada and the United States, how best do these governments allocate the limited number of vaccines within their states in order to reduce deaths?
 Guide Vaccine is a website that finds the ***optimal vaccine distribution across a list of user selected places in order to minimise deaths using reinforcement learning***!

+## The Problem
+Large countries face the humongous task of distributing a limited number of vaccines across their population.
+As such, it is important to make sure that those vaccines are being given to the areas that need it the most, and will provide the largest impact.
+[Research done](https://pubmed.ncbi.nlm.nih.gov/33356933/) in partnership with the [Bill and Melinda Gates Foundation](https://www.mobs-lab.org/uploads/6/7/8/7/6787877/global_vax.pdf) has shown that our current distribution processes **have not been equitable** across countries that need it the most, rather it has been dominated by rich countries who have managed to outbid others.
+Even in rich countries, the administration and distribution of vaccines has been prioritised in wealthier regions compared to poorer ones.

+Defining what an equitable distribution of vaccines is rather hard, but we chose to define it as the distribution that would lead to the fewest deaths.
+Our motivation for this project was if given a list of places and a limited number of vaccines, could we use AI to predict what distribution of vaccines per day would lead to the fewest deaths?
+In short, we can!
+And that is how ***Guide Vaccine*** was born.

 ## How it Works